-In 2005, as scientists photographed Pluto with the Hubble Space Telescope in preparation for the New Horizons mission — the first spacecraft to visit Pluto and the Kuiper Belt — they discovered two other tiny moons of Pluto, now dubbed Nix and Hydra.
-These are two to three times farther away from Pluto than is Charon.
+In 2005, as scientists photographed Pluto with the Hubble Space Telescope in preparation for the New Horizons mission and discovered two other tiny moons of Pluto, now dubbed Nix and Hydra.
+These satellites are two and three times farther away from Pluto than is Charon.
 Based on measurements by New Horizons, Nix is estimated to be 26 miles (42 km) long and 22 miles (36 km) wide, while Hydra is estimated at 34 miles (55 km) long and 25 miles (40 km) wide.
 It is likely that Hydra's surface is coated primarily in water ice.

 Scientists using Hubble discovered a fourth moon, Kerberos, in 2011.
-This moon is estimated to be 8 to 21 miles (13 to 34 km) in diameter.
-P4's orbit is between the orbits of Nix and Hydra.
-On July 11, 2012, a fifth moon Styx, was discovered (with an estimated width of 6 miles or 10 km), further fueling the debate about Pluto’s status as a planet.
+This moon has a doubled-lobed shape and the larger lobe is around 5 miles (8 km) across and the smaller lobe is around 3 miles (5 km) across.
+On July 11, 2012, a fifth moon, Styx, was discovered (with an estimated width of 6 miles or 10 km), further fueling the debate about Pluto's status as a planet.